Hierosoft/maniforge/README.md

 # R2X 14T
-The R2X 14T is a mod by Jake Gustafson for the *MakerBot Replicator 2X* (possibly compatible with clones such as FlashForge Creator Pro).
+The R2X 14T is a mod by Jake Gustafson ("Poikilos") for the *MakerBot Replicator 2X* (possibly compatible with clones such as FlashForge Creator Pro).
 The name "Axle Media" is a registered fictitious name in Pennsylvania and should be only used if the mod is done by Jake Gustafson.

 The mod utilizes the BIGTREETECH SKR V1.4 Turbo and most of the hardware from the MakerBot Replicator 2X.
 The fork of Marlin 2.0 ([https://github.com/poikilos/Marlin/tree/bugfix-2.0.x-r2x](https://github.com/poikilos/Marlin/tree/bugfix-2.0.x-r2x)) only contains changes to platformio.ini, Configuration.h, and Configuration_adv.h.